 - 2018: Say Ahh: Think Mouth Think Health

 How to get involved

-The World Oral Health Day Official Partners help make the annual campaign a global success by providing unrestricted grants in support of campaign resources and activities.
-We are pleased to have the valuable support of the following Global Partners and Supporter for World Oral Health Day 2017:
+The World Oral Health Day Official Partners help make the campaign a global success by providing unrestricted grants in support of campaign resources and activities.
+We are pleased to have the valuable support of the following Global Partners and Supporters for World Oral Health Day for the 2019 campaign: